-The item was discussed by the Board of Directors and staff.
 Director Karla Brown notified staff that the Pleasanton City Manager will reach out to LAVTA to start work on the TSP Project and Santa Rita shelters.
 Board Members inquired about ridership numbers, routes with few passengers, and LAVTAs approach to dealing with these issues.
 Staff explained that most of our routes have one bus on them currently and if LAVTA cuts service we would have zero buses.
-If LAVTA adds one bus then service would go from half hour to hourly.
 Chair David Haubert inquired how much LAVTA saves by reducing service more than we already have.
-Staff stated that in the short term fuel cost is about the only thing LAVTA would save.
+Staff stated that savings would come from fuel and wear and tear costs on buses.
 Vice Chair Bob Woerner inquired about the increase of calls to the police department for incident assistance.
 Staff informed that LAVTA has called the police regarding passengers that are unruly or refusing to exit the bus and these types of calls have decreased now that LAVTA is monitoring these issues.